 Bach wrote an incredible range of music, including works for keyboard instruments such as the organ and harpsichord (the dominant keyboard instrument of the Baroque period) and four-part settings of Lutheran hymns known as chorales.

 He also helped pioneer the concerto grosso—in which a small group of soloists is accompanied by an orchestra—with his Brandenburg Concertos.

 The sonata, a multiple-movement piece for solo instruments or small ensemble, was another new form in the Baroque period, and Bach wrote these for violin, harpsichord, and flute, among others.

 Italian composer Claudio Monteverdi was a significant figure in the transition from the Renaissance to the Baroque period of music.
 Born in Cremona, Italy, Monteverdi is often regarded as one of the pioneers of opera and a revolutionary composer of his time.

 The composer’s most renowned work is his opera L’Orfeo, which was first performed in 1607.
 This groundbreaking masterpiece marked a turning point in the history of music, as it established the opera as a prominent and influential art form.

-Among his other important works are his innovative books of madrigals (a type of secular vocal composition), his famous Vespers—an epic religious work scored for soloists, choir and orchestra—and later operas like L’incoronazione di Poppe.
+Among Monteverdi’s other important works are his innovative books of madrigals (a type of secular vocal composition), his famous Vespers—an epic religious work scored for soloists, choir, and orchestra—and later operas like L’incoronazione di Poppea.

-She was one of the few women to publish music in 17th Century Europe, and she is recognised as the first woman known to have composed opera.
+Francesca was one of the few women to publish music in 17th-century Europe, and she is recognized as the first woman known to have composed opera.

 Her comic opera La liberazione di Ruggiero dall’isola d’Alcina was first performed in 1625 and was one of the first Italian operas to be performed outside of Italy.